Samreay/Samreay/_posts/tutorials/2021-05-15-Multiprocessing.md

 ray.shutdown();
 ```

 Because this is also shipping your code elsewhere, it should run no issues in a Jupyter Notebook.
 Not that you'd normally want to do that, generally you'd put the ray server on a compute node somewhere, and then just connect to it, farming your jobs out.
-If that sounds like fun to you, also check out [`Dask`](https://dask.org/), which I am not showing in here simply because its a bit more setup to throw together a docker-compose with a dark master and workers.

 Anyway, the principle is straightforward.
 I set up a server, tell it that a specific function should be executed remotely (which in this case, is still my machine, but using all my cores now), and then send it off.